FionaMacNeill/card_sort/README.md

 **Download the R Markdown file to use with your own data here:** [../master/cardsort.Rmd](../master/cardsort.Rmd)

-<h1>Add this to the MardDown file Check the Preferences in the RStudio software</h1>
+<h1>Add this to the MarkDown file Check the Preferences in the RStudio software</h1>

 **Next,** create a folder on your computer for your RStudio projects and subfolder for this particular project.
 Before you start working, check the RStudio > Preferences to make sure that the software is using your preferred home directory (screenshot from the Mac version of RStudio is included below for reference).